Skip to content

 When the baby owl is small, it cannot swallow the entire food as a whole.
 Only after reaching the age of 3 weeks can they swallow a small animal such as a mouse.

-See also: Owl Communication: What Sounds Do Owls Make?
+See also: Winter Survival: Do Owls Hibernate?

 When And How Do The Great Horned Owls Hunt For Their Food?